khwang0/1920S2-COMP7940/readme.md

 # Detail Instructions

+## Working with the GitHub

+You should begins with [fork this repo](https://guides.github.com/activities/forking/) and clone it into your machine.
+Alternatively you can download the code as a zip by clicking the download button on this page.
+But we would suggest you to fork the project instead since you will be able to patch any update if we are going to release any new stuffs to you.

 ## Assignment 1

 You can find the skeleton code of Assignment 1 inside the folder `assignment1`.
 To begin with, you have to install Python3 with version >=3.6.
 We are using the [redis](https://redis.io) package and therefore you need to install redis.
 It is recommended to install it using `pip`.
 Type the following in your command prompt or terminal.